softwareQinc/nvim-sq/README.md

 ```

 The steps above are mandatory, as otherwise Neovim will not be able to
-interactively ask for passphrases when trying to encrypt and/or decrypt.
+interactively ask for passphrases when attempting to encrypt or decrypt.

 ---

 ## Programming languages

-This Neovim configuration comes out of the box with LSP and DAP support for a
+This Neovim configuration comes with built-in LSP and DAP support for a wide
-whole bunch of programming/scripting/markup languages, including (but not
+range of programming, scripting, and markup languages, including (but not
-restricted to) mainstream ones such as C, C++, Python, Go, Rust, Markdown,
+limited to) mainstream ones such as C, C++, Python, Go, Rust, Markdown, and
-LaTeX etc. Below we list potential issues that you may encounter for some
+LaTeX.
+Below are some potential issues you may encounter with specific
-specific languages.
+languages.

 ### Julia